Angie0304/Machine_Learning/scaling_impact_regression/README.md

 The module follows these steps:

-1.⁠ ⁠Load and split the dataset into training and testing sets 2.⁠ ⁠Train linear and polynomial regression models without scaling 3.⁠ ⁠Apply feature scaling techniques (standard and robust scaling) 4.⁠ ⁠Retrain the models using scaled data
+1. Load and split the dataset into training and testing sets
+2. ⁠Train linear and polynomial regression models without scaling
+3. ⁠Apply feature scaling techniques (standard and robust scaling)
+4. ⁠⁠Retrain the models using scaled data
-5.⁠ ⁠Evaluate model performance using MSE and R²
+5. Evaluate model performance using MSE and R²
-6.⁠ ⁠Compare the impact of scaling on model performance
+6. ⁠Compare the impact of scaling on model performance

 ## Usage